• Skip to primary navigation

 Instructions

-• Slice the cucumber thinly.
-Season with salt.
+• Slice 1 Cucumber thinly.
+Season with 2 pinch Sea salt.

-• Mix until it is completely coated with the sour cream.
+• Mix until the cucumber slices are completely coated with the sour cream mixture.
 Refrigerate until serving.

 • If you want a less sour taste, leave out the lemon juice.